larsgroeber/cpp-scientificComputing/project/Readme.txt

 in order to run the openGL simulation you need these libraries: jaogll which uses the libraries SDL2, GLM and GLEW after you installed the libraries you can run the simulation with "make graphic"
+CAUTION: you need to cooment in "#define GRAPHICS" in Constants.h and comment out "#define POS_DATA"

 for all other outputs you need to install the library ffmpeg. you can create a GIF, a mp4 or an image by running "./run.sh gif" or "./run.sh mp4" or "./run.sh image"
+CAUTION: you need to cooment in "#define POS_DATA" in Constants.h and comment out "#define GRAPHICS"

 here is a list of all files and folders with a short description:
 .